 - 1. Overall Housing Strategy (6 points).
 Explain how the Housing Plan addresses the housing needs of residents of the target housing (including replacement units for households earning up to 80% AMI).
 Discuss how the plan serves current neighborhood residents and attracts renters across a broad range of incomes groups.
 Demonstrate the appropriateness of the plan in the context of the local housing market relative to the alternatives for the target housing that were considered and discuss why those options were not pursued.
-In the discussion, include the reasoning for determining such factors as: - demolition and new construction versus rehabilitation of the target housing.
-If proposing rehabilitation, how does the plan address the structural and design deficiencies identified in the Need rating factors? - overall unit mix and bedroom mix.
-If proposing to alter the bedroom mix of the current target housing project, how does this plan address the needs of current families first, and then households on the waiting list? - if eligible for the exception to the hard unit one-for-one replacement requirement, the strategy for using tenant-based vouchers as replacement housing - if applicable, creating a joint venture and the division of responsibility among members - if applicable, the use of Section 8 Project-based Vouchers (PBVs) developed by another entity without grant funding for replacement housing.
-Please also include a letter signed by the Executive Director of the PHA that will administer the vouchers indicating that the PHA has an existing PBV program and its commitment to dedicate PBVs as replacement housing for this project - relocation strategy in relation to the target housing redevelopment - locating replacement housing on the current site, elsewhere within the target neighborhood, and, if applicable, outside of the target neighborhood - strategic acquisitions - mix of rental and homeownership units - financing plan for both rental and homeownership units at all income levels
+In the discussion, include the reasoning for determining such factors as: - Demolition and new construction versus rehabilitation of the target housing.
+If proposing rehabilitation, how does the plan address the structural and design deficiencies identified in the Need rating factors? - Overall unit mix and bedroom mix.
+If proposing to alter the bedroom mix of the current target housing project, how does this plan address the needs of current families first, and then households on the waiting list? - If eligible for the exception to the hard unit one-for-one replacement requirement, the strategy for using tenant-based vouchers as replacement housing and how the plan for the utilization of the vouchers will not result in the perpetuation of segregation, but will instead seek to affirmatively further fair housing. - If applicable, creating a joint venture and the division of responsibility among members. - If applicable, the use of Section 8 Project-based Vouchers (PBVs) developed by another entity without grant funding for replacement housing.
+Please also include a letter signed by the Executive Director of the PHA that will administer the vouchers indicating that the PHA has an existing PBV program and its commitment to dedicate PBVs as replacement housing for this project. - Locating replacement housing on the current site, elsewhere within the target neighborhood, and, if applicable, outside of the target neighborhood.
+If replacement housing is located outside of the target neighborhood, the discussion should establish the plan is consistent with the obligation to affirmatively further fair housing. - Strategic acquisitions. - Mix of rental and homeownership units. - Financing plan for both rental and homeownership units at all income levels.

-HUD will evaluate the application based on the extent to which the proposal demonstrates a well-defined, high-quality, sound plan to achieve the Housing goals defined in this NOFA and the Neighborhood Narrative.
+HUD will evaluate the application based on the extent to which the proposal demonstrates a well-defined, high-quality, sound plan to achieve the Housing goals defined in this NOFO and the Neighborhood Narrative.
 HUD will also review both the development sources and uses for each individual phase as well as the leverage commitment letters and evaluate the extent to which they demonstrate that the Housing plan is sound and financially feasible and can be completed within the grant term.
 Applications that do not leverage any "at risk funding or debt financing" will receive fewer points for this factor.